abenoov/Midterm/README.md

 Here:

-entity -> Bill and User
-dao -> BillDao and UserDao
-service -> BillService and UserService controller -> MainController
+entity -> Bill, User, Checkout and Role dao -> BillDao and UserDao service -> BillService, UserService, CheckoutService, RoleRepository controller -> MainController, CheckoutController, UserController

 Facade pattern was used in this project.